AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    >[!NOTE]
    >
-   > If an error occurs during the execution of the `npm run live` command, execute the following commands prior to running the `npm run live` command:
+   > If an error occurs during the execution of the `npm run live` command, execute the following commands prior to `npm run live` command:
    >
    > * `npm install parcel --save-dev`
    > * `npm i @parcel/transformer-sass`